ooduola/MyLearnings/week_notes/Week1.md

 # Week 1

-## Week Goals
+Week 1 Outline

-By the end of the week I want to be able to:
+Learning objectives
 1. Test-drive a simple program using objects and methods
 2. Pair using the driver-navigator style
 3. Follow an effective debugging process
 4. Describe some basic OO principles like encapsulation, SRP

-**Plans to achieve**
+Plan to achieve
  1. Work through week 1 Boris Bike challenge
  2. Spend time going through Rspec and understanding the concept
- 3. Work through debugging exercises and complete
+ 3. Attend Debugging workshop and through exercises
- 4. Work through OO exercises in the course week outline
+ 4. Attend TDD workshop and through exercises

-**Evidence**
--
--
--
--

 ## Daily Goals